SCCM Software Distribution Troubleshooting

 Download completed for content

 The LocationServices.log records attempt to find management points and distribution points.
-This log file can help to troubleshoot scenario where the client cannot find a management point or distribution point.
+This log file can help to troubleshoot scenarios where the client cannot find a management point or distribution point.

 ContentTransferManager is the one who determines how the content should be downloaded.
-When package is to be downloaded from Distribution point using BITS, the download request is handed over to DataTransferService.log:
+When a package is to be downloaded from a distribution point using BITS, the download request is handed over to DataTransferService.log:

 The DataTransferServices.log records all Background Intelligent Transfer (BITS) communication for policy or package download.
 The entries related to package download can be found here.

-The Execmgr.log record the success or failure information for all advertisements.
-The below information can helpful in troubleshooting the issue.
+The Execmgr.log records the success or failure information for all advertisements.
+The information below can help troubleshoot the issue.

 Exit Code

-The Excecmgr.log record the exit code for all deployment.
-By understanding the exit code, you can move forward with troubleshooting in right direction.
-For all success deployment the exit code will be 0.
+The Excecmgr.log records the exit code for all deployments.
+By understanding the exit code, you can move forward with troubleshooting in the right direction.
+For all success deployment, the exit code will be 0.

 Execution is completed for program test program1.
 The exit code is 0, the execution status is success.

-To know the description of common exit codes you can use ‘net Helpmsg’ command from command prompt.
+To know the description of common exit codes, you can use the ‘net Helpmsg’ command from the command prompt.

 For Example, the deployment failed with Exit Code 1.
-As you see in below screen shot, the error code 1 error description is ‘Incorrect Function’.
-Most probably the issue should be with the command line you have provided in Program.
+As you see in the screenshot below, the error code 1 error description is ‘Incorrect Function’.
+Most probably, the issue is with the command line you have provided in the program.
 So, you need to re-validate the command line.

 Another example:

-In fact, by understanding the error code and their description you can quickly move towards next troubleshooting steps.
+In fact, by understanding the error code and its description, you can quickly move towards the next troubleshooting steps for SCCM deployments.

-You may not get the details of all Exit code using above command.
-However you can refer to Microsoft Documentation System Error Codes for complete list of error codes.
-There are custom error codes for Software Distribution which can be found here.
+You may not get the details of all exit codes using the above command.
+However, you can refer to Microsoft Documentation System Error Codes for a complete list of error codes.
+There are custom error codes for Software Distribution, which can be found here.

 Program Failed with Runtime Exceeded Error:

-The most common issues which leads to above failure reasons are following.
+The most common issues that lead to the above failure reasons are as follows.

 SCCM program maximum allowed run time

-2. The program is not a silent install and it’s waiting for user input.
-This may happen due to error messages popup if install is not completely silent.
-If it’s silent install then try to install manually with the same command line which is used in the package program.
+2. The program is not a silent install, and it’s waiting for user input.
+This may happen due to error messages popping up if install is not completely silent.
+If it’s a silent install, then try to install manually with the same command line that is used in the package program.

 Execution Request for advert ADV00001 package PKG00001 program Test Program1 state change from Ready to WaitingServiceWindow execmgr

-To check all Maintenance Windows available for a client you can refer to “Maintenance Windows Available to a Particular Client” SCCM report.
+To check all Maintenance Windows available for a client, you can refer to the “Maintenance Windows Available to a Particular Client” SCCM report.

-If you are seeing below message for long time then there may be an issue with package download.
-However review DataTransferServices.log to check if download is in progress.
+If you are seeing the message below for a long time, then there may be an issue with package download.
+However, review DataTransferServices.log to check if the download is in progress.

 Execution Request for package program state change from WaitingDependency to waitingcontent

-The below article provide good details about basic content deployment troubleshooting
+The article below provides good details about basic content deployment troubleshooting

 Program failed with Exit Code 1603 – A fatal error occurred during installation